Landing Page Optimization

 Besides having a great overall look and feel, the page’s headline is compelling enough to urge users to sign up and redeem the offer.
 Moreso, rather than having a regular ‘Sign up’ CTA, the company chose to use words like ‘Redeem Offer,’ which are more instigating in nature.

 Of the six principles of persuasion, urgency and scarcity can work wonders for your landing pages.
-For the reason that both urgency and scarcity have the prowess to instigate the fear of losing or missing out when you make it clear that your offerings are either in high demand or short in supply, that visitors feel the urge to an action instantly.
+For the reason that both urgency and scarcity have the prowess to instigate the fear of losing or missing out when you make it clear that your offerings are either in high demand or short in supply, that visitors feel the urge to take the desired action instantly.

 Given below is a great example of scarcity and urgency.
 Instapage uses a countdown timer to not only showcase urgency but encourage visitors to register for webinars before time runs out.